Chitty Chitty Bang Bang, one of the most famous cars in the world, is coming up for auction in July.

 The cast of the 2015-2017 touring stage production included Jason Manford and Lee Mead (Caractacus Potts); Martin Kemp (Childcatcher); Phill Jupitus and Shaun Williamson (Lord Scrumptious/Baron Bomburst) and Michelle Collins and Claire Sweeney (Baroness Bomburst).

-The Chitty Chitty Bang Bang Auction is due to take place online only at Bishton Hall, Wolseley Bridge, Staffordshire, ST17 0XN, on Friday July 10.
-View the catalogue at www.hansonslive.co.uk.
-To find out more, email: [email protected].
+The Chitty Chitty Bang Bang Auction will take place at Bishton Hall, Wolseley Bridge, Staffordshire, ST17 0XN, on Friday July 10 at 11.30am.
+It will be proceeded by a general antiques and collectors auction at 10.30am.